You may have heard us say this before: Birthright Israel is strengthening the Jewish future. But…

 Something magical happens when Jewish young adults decide to claim their birthright.
 They journey to Israel with few or no ties to their Jewishness, yet return with a powerful connection to their homeland and heritage.
 Most U.S. alumni end up embracing Jewish American culture in their daily lives.

 The cultural landscape of American Jewry looks different today than it did 10 years ago (and 10 years before that), but it remains a crucial component to the survival of the Diaspora.
-By welcoming Jewish young adults on the fringes of the community and sending them on a life-changing trip to Israel—750,000 individuals to date—Birthright Israel Foundation helps preserve, protect, renew and refresh the Jewish tapestry.
+By welcoming Jewish young adults on the fringes of the community and sending them on a life-changing trip to Israel—750,000-plus individuals to date—Birthright Israel Foundation helps preserve, protect, renew and refresh the Jewish tapestry.

 This Isn’t Your Mother’s Judaism